 - Develop an approved set of questions for employers.

 - Submit an approved resume through the Office of Career Education.

 - Students must provide their own transportation.

-- Track attendance and complete the CEE assessment of your experience.
+- Track attendance and complete the CEE assessment of your experience on Handshake.

 Required Workshop will be hosted on the following dates:

 - February 23rd from 1:00-2:00

 - March 1st from 1:00-2:00